namshi/jose/README.md

 ## Implementation Specifics

 The library provides a base JWT Class that implements what is needed just for JSON Web Tokens.
 The JWS Class then extends the JWT class and adds the implementation for signing and verifying using JSON Web Signatures.
-The EasyJWS class extends the base JWS class and adds validation of a TTL and inclusion of automatic claims.
+The SimpleJWS class extends the base JWS class and adds validation of a TTL and inclusion of automatic claims.

 ## Major Versions